Using axe DevTools Linter Connector

 Optional Command-Line Options

-There are several options that might be required depending on which server you are connecting to and what other features or report formats you want to use.
+Several options might be required, depending on which server you are connecting to and what other features or report formats you want to use.

 --api-key api-key

-Specifies the API key to use to connect to the SaaS axe DevTools Linter instance.
+Specifies the API key to authorize linting with the SaaS axe DevTools Linter instance or to use local linting.
 See Obtaining an axe DevTools Linter SaaS API Key for more information.

 --config filename